You are a doctor working in an inner-city paediatric emergency department in Europe.

 How do refugee children present to the emergency department?

 Evidence suggests that migrant populations use health services less than the native population.
-Some common challenges include communicable disease, mental illness (such as depression, isolation, PTSD, FGM and domestic/gender-based violence) and untreated chronic health problems.
+Some common challenges include communicable diseases, mental illness (such as depression, isolation, PTSD, FGM and domestic/gender-based violence) and untreated chronic health problems.
 They may have suffered from a period without medical treatment in their country of origin or during the journey to your country.
 Imagine a child with epilepsy or type 1 diabetes mellitus; medication is crucial for their condition but may have been impossible for parents to obtain.
 They may be suffering from complications of their untreated illness.
 They may also have injuries sustained at home or en route.

-A recent survey was carried out across Europe with 147 respondents from 23 countries.
+A recent survey was conducted across Europe with 147 respondents from 23 countries.
 The authors found that the most common presentations of refugee children to an emergency department were skin and soft tissue infections, safeguarding concerns, mental health problems, weight loss and being generally unwell.
 Respiratory and gastrointestinal complaints were also common.
-It appeared that the type and severity of illness were comparable to non-refugee populations.
-More training may be required, however, for less common presentations such as PTSD or malaria.
-Cases of Hepatitis B, tuberculosis and incomplete vaccination schedules were also reported.
-Other studies have suggested sexually-transmitted infection and sexual abuse are common.
-It appeared that few countries have robust guidelines to aid clinicians in treating refugee children.
+The type and severity of illness appeared comparable to non-refugee populations.

-Most migrants do not experience mental illness though they are at greater risk due to traumas experienced and lack of social support.
+Most migrants do not experience mental illness, though they are at greater risk due to traumas experienced and lack of social support.
 People from certain cultural backgrounds may be more likely to somaticize mental trauma in the form of physical symptoms.
 This requires a sensitive approach.
 Building trust with those who have experienced persecution can be challenging.
 They may be deeply distrustful of those in positions of authority.
 Sourcing appropriate interpreting services to overcome a language barrier is important for all presentations but is crucial when discussing sensitive matters.
-A useful mental health screening tool for children is the Strength and Difficulties questionnaire, which is available in 89 languages.
+A useful mental health screening tool for children is the Strength and Difficulties questionnaire, available in 89 languages.

-You can feel good in your body even though inside you feel poorly.
-Refugee child
+“You can feel good in your body even though inside you feel poorly.”

-They bring their trauma with them, that that usually manifests itself as PTSD symptoms, mild, moderate and severe.
+“They bring their trauma with them, that that usually manifests itself as PTSD symptoms, mild, moderate and severe.
 And that’s from past experiences.
 And in addition to that, I think what happens when they arrive [here] is that they face two main problems.
 One is the social isolation that comes with being removed from your usual community and not being able to work.
 The right to work is removed and therefore they don’t have an awful lot to do to occupy themselves.
 So social isolation is a big factor that affects their health.
 And the other one I would say was the uncertainty and the hostile environment created by the Home Office around housing stability and the uncertainty around their asylum.
 Those two factors obviously factor into their mental health but also their physical health so we see a lot of gastric upsets, a lot of physical manifestations of stress.
-From having those two issues some people don’t eat well or sufficiently so we see people who are underweight or who have gastric problems from becoming quite hungry, many asylum seekers struggle with sleep so don’t always turn up on time to their appointment.
-HCW discussing refugee patients
+From having those two issues some people don’t eat well or sufficiently so we see people who are underweight or who have gastric problems from becoming quite hungry, many asylum seekers struggle with sleep so don’t always turn up on time to their appointment.”

 How can I assess malnutrition in the ED?